There is no denying it. Social media has taken over our lives in the last decade.

 - Fitness polls

-You don’t need to write a long story here but get across what needs to be said.
+You don’t need to write a long story here but understand what needs to be said.

-Instagram also makes use of hashtags, so take the time to see which you can use to your advantage for each post and use them accordingly.
+Instagram also uses hashtags, so take the time to see which you can use to your advantage for each post and use them accordingly.
 Not sure which hashtags to use?
-Do a little snooping and see what your competitors or fellow personal trainers are using.
+Do a little snooping and see what your competitors or fellow personal trainers use.

 Draw up a schedule

 A posting schedule for Instagram is a great idea.
 It helps you find and share meaningful content that your followers get used to expecting on certain days of the week.

 For example, on a Monday, you could post a transformation story.
 At the same time, on a Friday, you could use a motivational quote as people face a tempting weekend ahead where they forget about eating healthy or exercising.

 A posting schedule can work on Twitter and Facebook as well.